 How to store?

-- It will keep well for at least 3-4 days.
+- It will keep well for up to one week.

 - You can reheat it or serve it directly from the fridge.

 - Freeze the compote for up to 3 months.

 How to serve compote?